 What is sciatica?

-“Sciatica”is the term used to refer to pain caused by irritation of the sciatic nerve.
+“Sciatica” is the term used to refer to pain caused by irritation of the sciatic nerve.
 The sciatic nerve happens to be the largest nerve in the body (It is actually a bundle of nerves).
 It is comprised of several different nerves that branches off the spinal cord in our low back.
 This nerve then travels down the back of our leg and splits into two nerves around the back of the knee and goes into the foot.
 This is why when people have “pain in their leg” it can be a bit confusing because while the pain is felt in the hip, leg, or foot region it can actually be coming from the back.
-For a little more information about nerves and what they do you can refer to this article here (maybe place a link to the pinched nerve article?). (can you all find a basic anatomy picture of sciatic nerve leaving the low back? )
+For a little more information about nerves and what they do you can refer to this article here (Signs of a Pinched Nerve).

 What are the signs and symptoms of sciatica?